 Yes.
 Summer Rising is the first part of the SEED Scholars Program.
 Attendance in the six-week program is required.

-Summer Rising begins in early July preceding the scholar’s freshman year.
+Summer Rising begins in early July preceding the scholar’s first year.
 During this intensive six-week program, scholars become fully immersed in their cohort experience while earning college credit.
 Summer Rising allows you to preview the expectations for first-year STEM students while further broadening your academic skills and your knowledge of the university environment and available resources.
-Students will reside on campus and participate in classes in data science, communication skills, and a hands-on engineering concepts course.
+Students will reside on campus and participate in classes in data science, communication skills, and hands-on engineering and biological concepts courses.
 There will be seminars, workshops, and academic skills development activities to further enhance your personal, professional, and academic development.
 Classes and seminars are taught by faculty, staff, and graduate student instructors who also teach courses during the academic year.
 This provides you the opportunity to become acquainted with the style and rigor of college classroom instruction, but in a more structured and supportive environment that is typical during the academic year.
 Scholars return to campus in the fall with many advantages over their fellow first-year peers – a built-in support network of classmates, familiarity with the Cal campus, and valuable study skills to ensure a strong academic start to their collegiate career.